azangru/mysite/src/blog/becoming-web-developer/index.md

 programming, but at the same time functional type-safe languages, such as ReasonML, do not seem particularly interested in reactive programming.
-Progressive web apps rely on the native web platform as much as possible, to save on the size of JavaScript bundles, whereas the functional school of thought dislikes the native solutions for being impure, non- composable and so on (dislike towards the native promises and async-await is a good example of this), and favors concepts implemented in additional libraries.
+Progressive web apps rely on the native web platform as much as possible, to save on the size of JavaScript bundles, whereas the functional school of thought dislikes the native solutions for being impure, non-composable and so on (dislike of the native promises and async-await is a good example of this), and favors concepts implemented in additional libraries.

 All this is pretty confusing and exhausting, and contributing to the sense of JavaScript